-The most crucial area to get right is on-screen credits.
+The most crucial area to get right is on-screen idents.
 These are how the audience will judge the brand.
 They should engage the audience while bringing out a common value between product and programme, which gains credibility in the territory you want to occupy.
-It’s vital to make sure that the on screen work has enough time and investment to produce something you can be proud of.
+It’s vital to make sure that the on-screen work has enough time and investment to produce something you can be proud of.
 It should never be left until the last minute or unplanned within the budget.

 We’ve put together a section on how you can get the most from your TV sponsorship creative here.
 It’s a set of tips based on research insight.

 Research Specialists and Media Owners provide bespoke solutions to each client.
 Many also have longer term tracking studies available.
 The basic challenge for any sponsorship is to isolate the sponsorship effect as far as possible from other activity that may be running in parallel.
-So we often test differences in attitude, awareness and likelihood to purchase among those who have seen the sponsorship (i.e. viewers to the programming) vs those who haven’t.
+Usually what is tested is differences in attitude, awareness and likelihood to purchase among those who have seen the sponsorship (i.e. viewers to the programme) vs those who haven’t.
 This requires pre and post research and a mixture of qualitative and quantitative testing.
 Because you need to prove your money has been well spent, research planning can’t be an afterthought.
 Your objectives need to be clear and realistic from the outset.